Easy Downsizing: Helpful Tips for Seniors Looking to Make a Move

 Functionality and safety are very important, and should be at the top of your list.
 Will you be able to make your way around the home with ease?
 Is help readily available in an emergency?
 What important services are nearby such as medical care, grocery stores, transportation and entertainment?

 Keep in mind that a home can be renovated to age in place if it doesn’t meet your needs and requirements as is.
-The National Association of Home Builders (NAHB) has a comprehensive checklist you can follow with features you might consider having a contractor install in your new home to increase safety and functionality such as grab bars, widened doorways and ramps.
+The Association Of Mature American Citizens has a comprehensive checklist you can follow with features you might consider having a contractor install in your new home to increase safety and functionality such as grab bars, widened doorways and ramps.

 Downsize Your Stuff